RetroIndieJosh/shift/doc/ShiftSpec.md

 - `\p` for pause/page, which stops with a `[Press down]` message and waits for user input to continue
 - `\t` for tab (width determined by the output console)

-Underscores are printed as spaces.
+Underscores are printed in the game as spaces.
 To write a literal underscore, write two consecutive underscores:

 - `hello_world` will render as `hello world`
 - `hello__world` will render as `hello_world`